techqueria/website/content/english/about/_index.md

 ---
-title: About
+title: "About"
-description: "Techqueria is a nonprofit that serves the largest community of Latinx in Tech. \U0001F4BB"
+description: "Techqueria is a nonprofit that serves the largest community of Latinx in Tech. 🌮"
+hideImage: true
 image: "/assets/img/about/_index.png"
+layout: custom/page-about
 noTimeEstimate: true
-hideImage: true
-layout: custom/page-about
 sitemap: true
 toc: true
 aliases:
   - "/about/"
   - "/about-techqueria/"
 ---

 ## Overview

 {{< about >}}